DavidMealha/ProjectsGuideLines/Go/HowToRunGo.md

 go build -o ./app/catalogue
 ```

 At this time, it is possible to see the binary/application in the same folder.
-__Although it is not necessary to compile the go program in your OS, it helps understanding how it works and find some bugs that may occur__